owulveryck/owulveryck.github.io/content/post/knative-part1.md

 A software is symbolized by a composition of elements (objects, services, functions, etc.) that are interacting, hence the paradigm of coupling applies to software engineering.

-The strength of coupling is roughly evaluated but not correctly measured.
+From my experience, the strength of coupling is roughly evaluated but not correctly measured.
 Nevertheless, it feeds numerous discussions about the quality and reliability of the application.

-In modern software, **coupling** arises at different levels, **inside the code**, *and* at the **architecture** level.
+Actually, in modern software, **coupling** arises at different levels, **inside the code**, *and* at the **architecture** level.

-This article is about coupling in an application powered by some IA technique.
+This article is about coupling in an application powered by nowadays IA techniques; This article does not show any code and focuses on two principles about the separation of concern.
+I will eventually develop them as proof of concept in some futures articles.

 ## Coupling inside the code